 British Airways 747 Business Class Vancouver to London Review

-As our wonderful visit to incredible British Columbia came to an end, it was time to for us to board our British Airways 747 business class flight back to London.
-There aren’t many occasions we’d delight about flying such an old BA aircraft in the Club World cabin.
-Having bagged the best seats on the top deck, we were feeling very optimistic about the return leg.
+As our brilliant trip to British Columbia came to an end, it was time for us to board our British Airways 747 business class flight back to London.
+There aren’t many occasions when we’d get excited about an ageing BA aircraft in Club World.
+But we’d bagged the best seats on the upper deck, so we were feeling oddly optimistic about the return leg.
 Was that optimism justified?
-Well, it turned out the flight delivered, but other parts didn’t.
+The flight itself delivered.
+Some of the bits around it, less so.

 Flight Details